oddkraken/orange-sea/README.md

 * Enemies need to be scarier (grim reaper pilots?)
 * Give player a sense of progress and curiosity...
     * big balloons drop something
+        * chest full of pearls
     * items - cycle through with numbers
-        * 1. add reload sound/delay to musket, rename to rifle
+        * 1. add reload sound/delay to musket, rename to rifle - IMPORTANT SO YOU CAN'T RAPIDFIRE THE BOSSES!
         * 2. repeater - weaker/slower shot, no delay
         * 3. boost - ram to melee attack balloon
 * Evil ghost balloons come from shadow at night and try to knock you into the water!